hecko-yes/hecko.my.to/hecko-cannot-into-art/index.md

-also: How Do I [Deliberate Practice](https://en.wikipedia.org/wiki/Practice_(learning_method)#Deliberate_practice) "just do it" *How* have i ever done anything deliberately in my life even
+also: How Do I [Deliberate Practice](https://en.wikipedia.org/wiki/Practice_(learning_method)#Deliberate_practice) "just do it" *How* have i ever done anything deliberately in my life even (see section 2 paragraph 3)

 # how motivation